Diphtheria in Children

-A vaccine against diphtheria has made it very rare today in the US and other developing countries.
+A vaccine against diphtheria has made it very rare today in the U.S. and other developed countries.

 How is diphtheria transmitted?

 The diphtheria bacterium can enter the body through the nose and mouth.
 However, it can also enter through a break in the skin.
-It is transmitted from person-to-person by breathing in respiratory secretions or droplets that contain diphtheria bacteria from an infected person coughing, sneezing, or laughing.
+It is transmitted from person-to-person in close contact by aerosol route (breathing in respiratory secretions or droplets that contain diphtheria bacteria from an infected person coughing, sneezing, or laughing).
 After being exposed to the bacteria, it usually takes two to four days for symptoms to develop.